The course is part of these learning pathsSee 3 more

 You can also filter by log level, and for example, only look at critical entries.
 I’ll leave it at “Any log level”.

-OK, now I’ll search for any entries that contain the word “shutdown”.
-Now we can see when I shut down the VM on that day.
+OK, now I’ll search for any entries that contain the word “shutdown” so I can see if this instance was shut down in the last 24 hours.

 It says the sink was created, so let’s jump over to BigQuery and see what’s there.
 Hmmm.
 It created our example dataset, but it doesn’t contain any tables, which means it doesn’t have any data.
 That’s weird, right?
 Well, it’s because when you set up a sink, it only starts exporting log entries that were made after the sink was created.

 OK, then let’s generate some more log entries and see if they get exported.
-Shutting down the VM will generate lots of log entries.
-Now if we go back to the Logging page and do a refresh, do we see the new messages?
+I’ll restart the VM, which will generate lots of log entries.
+Okay, I’ve restarted it.
+Now if we go back to the Logging page, do we see the new messages?
 Yes, we do.

-Now let’s go back to BigQuery and see if the data is there.
-Yes, there’s a table there now.
-Click on the table name.
+Now let’s go back to BigQuery and see if the data’s there.
+Yes, there are two tables there now.
+Click on the syslog table.
 Now click the “Query Table” button.
 To do a search in BigQuery, you need to use SQL statements, so let’s write a simple one just to verify that the log entries are there.

 Thankfully, it already gave me the skeleton of a SQL statement.
 I just need to fill in what I’m selecting.
 I’ll put in an asterisk to select everything, but I’ll restrict it by using a WHERE clause with the column name “textPayload” (which is the column that contains the text in the log entry)...”LIKE '%shutdown%'”.
 The percent signs are wildcards, so this SQL statement says to find any log entries that have the word “shutdown” in them somewhere.

-Now we click the “Run Query” button...and it returns 4 log entries.
+Now we click the “Run” button...and it returns the matching log entries.
 If we scroll to the right, then we can see the textPayload field and it does indeed contain the word “shutdown” in each of the entries.